mra1385/Glocal/README.md

-# Glocal
+# 002-pyp-demoday-g2
-Glocal - Explore Your Communiy!
+The Aussie fellowship

+sheep